steele232/gosourcestats/README.md

 ## 路线图 (Roadmap)
 - List out Number of Go files
 - Directory depth command flag/parameter
+- Support 'all' (more) operating systems.
+Right now, it works on Linux/MacOS because I'm using '/' and not handling other more sophisticated methods of handling directory traversing.

 ## 安装指示 (Installation Instructions)
 - Should be ```go get``` -able ... then install it with ```go install```